petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

     is when these variables also have a very clear Boolean meaning.
 I.e., if comparing them to zero answers not just the question "is the variable equal to zero?", but has some special, comprehensible meaning.
-For example, if a variable ``a`` stores the number of some objects, then the check ``if a`` can be seen as "if these objects exist at all" (indeed, if ``a == 0``, then there are no objects, otherwise they exist), so such a check makes sense.
+For example, if a variable ``a`` stores the number of some objects, then the check ``if a`` can be considered as "if these objects exist at all" (indeed, if ``a == 0``, then there are no objects, otherwise they exist), so such a check makes sense.

     An example of such a case is the problem about zeros in an array, which was discussed above.
 You can write like this::